 If you’re keen to grow more vegetables in the winter months, now is the time to get some plants in the ground.
 We’ve covered kale and turnips already, but you can also plant winter cabbage, cauliflowers, leeks and Brussels sprouts this month.
 You should be able to find these as small plants in the garden centre.

 Bulbs to plant in July

 Autumn flowering bulbs such as Nerines and Autumn crocus should be planted in summer.
 Nerines like a sunny spot, while Autumn crocus enjoy a shadier location.
 Both plants will be happiest in well-drained soil, so make sure you avoid the soggier areas of the garden.

 I’ve got a separate post on planting bulbs which includes a step-by-step guide, you can check it out here.

-You might also find my post on quick and easy garden jobs for July useful this month.
+You might also like to visit my posts on drought tolerant plants and quick and easy garden jobs for July this month.
 And if you’re a bit behind with your planting, head over to my post on what to plant in June for more inspiration.